-^{} Significant at the 10 percent level.

-tates spillover or "network" information flows among relevant firms.
+NOTE.-Standard errors are in paren Significant at the 5 percent level.
+Significant at the 10 percent level. tates spillover or "network" information flows among relevant firms.
 The own industry level measure represents remaining persistence in employment levels.

-In table 1, for the own industry level measure, the coefficients on $\log(1970 \text{ own industry employment})$ are about .5.
+In table 1, for the own industry level measure, the coefficients on log(1970 own industry employment) are about .5.
 To get a perspective on these coefficients, it is helpful to interpret them in a Barro and Sala-i-Martin (1991) growth framework, where $\ln(N{87}/N{70}) = \alpha - \delta \ln N{70}$.
 In that context, a coefficient of .5 in equation (1) states that $1 - \delta = .5$.
 The implied δ of .5 suggests an annual rate of convergence, β , of about 4 percent a year ($\delta = 1 - \exp[\beta T]$ for T = 17 years).
 This is relatively quick "mean reversion."
 This quick reversion occurs only in estimation of equation (1) because we have controlled for other historical and current market conditions in tables 1 and B3.
 Table B2 shows that if we do not control for these conditions, there is much greater overall persistence in individual industry employment patterns.
 Convergence rates in the basic data are about 1 percent for individual industries and are near zero for manufacturing as a whole.
 We shall comment on this further below.